Classless Inter-Domain Routing: CIDR notation

-CIDR notation is a compact representation of an IP address and its associated network mask.
+CIDR notation is a compact representation of an IP address and its associated subnet mask.
 The notation was invented by Phil Karn in the 1980s.
 CIDR notation specifies an IP address, a slash character ⟨/⟩, and a decimal number.
 The decimal number is the count of consecutive leading 1 bits (from left to right) in the network mask.
 Each 1 bit denotes a bit of the address range which must remain identical to the given IP address.
 The IP address in CIDR notation is always represented according to the standards for IPv4 or IPv6.